Subscribe to updates

 Economic Development - Local Growth Fund and Funding Landscape

-The committee received a report detailing the significant implications of the withdrawal of the UK Shared Prosperity Fund (UKSPF) and the Scottish Government Place Based Investment Programme (PBIP), alongside the introduction of the new UK Government Local Growth Fund (LGF) at a regional level.
-Councillor Scott Hamilton expressed disappointment with the UK government's approach, calling the transition fund
+This report detailed the significant implications of the withdrawal of the UK Shared Prosperity Fund (UKSPF) and the Scottish Government Place Based Investment Programme (PBIP), alongside the introduction of the new UK Government Local Growth Fund (LGF) at a regional level.
+Councillor Scott Hamilton expressed disappointment with the UK Government's approach, calling the LGF a transition to zero

 Borderlands Inclusive Growth Deal - Borders Railway Update

-An update was provided on the progress of the business case and feasibility work for the extension of the Borders Railway from Tweedbank to Carlisle, a key project within the Borderlands Inclusive Growth Deal.
-Agreement had been reached with the Department for Transport and Transport Scotland on the scope of the Strategic Outline Business Case (SOBC).
-Sam Smith confirmed that consultancy work was out to tender, with appointments expected in May 2026, and that a dedicated webpage was being developed to provide project updates.
-Councillor Scott Hamilton welcomed the progress and the planned communications, while Councillor Jenny Linehan expressed relief regarding the improved communication efforts.
-Trevor Jackson, Chair of the Chamber of Commerce, inquired about business engagement in the consultation process, and Martin Ross, Senior Project Manager, confirmed that extensive stakeholder engagement, including with young people, was planned.
-The committee noted the progress and agreed to future updates.
+The committee received an update on the progress of the business case and feasibility work for the extension of the Borders Railway from Tweedbank to Carlisle, a key part of the Borderlands Inclusive Growth Deal.
+Councillor Scott Hamilton welcomed the progress and the launch of a dedicated webpage for project updates.
+Councillor Jenny Linehan expressed satisfaction with the improved communications regarding the project.
+Trevor Jackson, Chair of the Chamber of Commerce, inquired about business engagement during the consultation process, and Sam Smith confirmed that businesses and the private sector were key stakeholders, with the Chamber of Commerce to be involved.
+Councillor Julie Perroni asked for confirmation that young people would be engaged through schools and colleges, which was confirmed.
+The committee noted the progress made and agreed that future updates would be provided.

 Decision Review - Scrutiny and Petitions Recommendations

-The committee considered recommendations from the Scrutiny and Petitions Committee regarding a previous decision on the monitoring of the General Fund Revenue Budget 2025/26, specifically concerning the carry-forward of paid parking funds.
-The Scrutiny Committee recommended that the Executive Committee reconsider its decision and agree that funds be drawn down from potential alternative sources to meet committed paid parking projects.
-Councillor Elaine Thornton-Nicol, seconded by Councillor Fay Sinclair, moved to accept the Scrutiny Committee's recommendation, proposing that funds be drawn from council reserves.
-Councillor John Greenwell, seconded by Councillor Carol Hamilton, proposed an amendment to reject the Scrutiny Committee's recommendation, which would refer the matter to full council.
-After considerable debate and a roll call vote, the amendment to reject the recommendation was carried by nine votes to two, with one abstention.
-This means the matter will be referred to full council.
+This report concerned a call-in by the Scrutiny and Petitions Committee regarding a previous Executive Committee decision on the monitoring of the General Fund Revenue Budget 2025/26, specifically concerning the allocation of paid parking surpluses.
+The Scrutiny and Petitions Committee recommended that the Executive Committee reconsider its decision and agree that funds be drawn from alternative sources to meet committed paid parking projects.
+Councillor Elaine Thornton-Nicol, Chair of the Scrutiny and Petitions Committee, presented the recommendation, highlighting the complexities and perceived lack of process.
+Councillor Fay Sinclair spoke in support of the recommendation, emphasising the long-standing understanding that paid parking funds should be spent in the areas where they were generated.
+Councillor John Greenwell proposed referring the matter to full council, which was seconded by Councillor Carol Hamilton.
+A roll call vote was held, resulting in nine votes for the amendment (referral to full council), two for the motion (accepting the Scrutiny Committee's recommendation), and one abstention.
+Therefore, the amendment to refer the matter to full council was carried.

 Residual Waste Treatment Contract Update

 An update was provided on the procurement of a long-term Residual Waste Treatment Contract.
 Ross Sharp-Dent, Chief Officer Waste & Transport, explained that a derogation from SEPA's Thermal Treatment of Waste Guidelines had been secured, meaning pre-treatment would not be mandated in the new contract.
-This change, while potentially impacting recycling rates, is expected to increase market interest and affordability.
-The committee was informed that the interim contracts with Cireco and SUEZ would be extended to March 2027 to ensure a smooth transition.
-Councillor Euan Robson sought clarification on the pre-treatment process and its impact on recycling rates, and Councillor Simon Mountford discussed the implications of co-mingled waste policies.
-The committee approved the proposed procurement approach, noted the revised approach to pre-treatment, and agreed to the extension of the interim contracts.
+This change, while potentially impacting recycling rates, is expected to increase market interest and support affordability.
+Councillor Euan Robson sought clarification on the pre-treatment process and its impact on recycling rates, with Sharp-Dent explaining the complexities and the trade-off between environmental performance and cost.
+Councillor Simon Mountford raised concerns about the potential for increased bins and the impact on streetscape, with Sharp-Dent acknowledging the emotive nature of waste collection changes and the potential for future policy shifts.
+The committee approved the proposed procurement approach, noted the revised approach to pre-treatment, the procurement timeline, and the extension of interim contracts.
 A further report will be presented before contract award.

 Topics